LonamiWebs/Telethon/readthedocs/concepts/updates.rst

 <telethon.client.telegrambaseclient.TelegramBaseClient.disconnected>`,
 `client.run_until_disconnected
 <telethon.client.updates.UpdateMethods.run_until_disconnected>` will
-handle ``KeyboardInterrupt`` with you.
+handle ``KeyboardInterrupt`` for you.
 This method is special and can also be ran while the loop is running, so you can do this:

 .. code-block:: python